juanmoo/takeda-ie/modeling/README.md

 # Modeling Module

 ## Description
-This module provides wrapper functions to train models, maake predictions, and evaluate NER and RD predictions based on data from struct files.
-For more information about the JSON struct format, please see the processing module.
+This module provides wrapper functions to train models, make predictions, and create a tabular summary of the predicted results.
+For more information about the JSON struct format, please see the [processing module](../processing/README.md).

 ## Usage

-#### Summary
-This module will aim to provide three basic actions:
-1. Training: This action will take an annotated struct, a model type, and a task and will output a model folder.
-2. Predict: This action will take a model folder and a struct and will return an a prediction-annotated struct.
-3. Evaluate: This action will take struct containing both manual annotations and prediction-annotations and will provide a summary of the performance of the predictions.

-### Task 1: Training
+### Training
 Training: This action will take an annotated struct, a model type, and a task and will output a model folder.

 #### Arguments: